skycoin/User-Manuals/Checking the Genuineness of your Skywallet.md

 <A picture of the Hardware wallet which displays the message NEED SEED>

-Getting a Need Seed! message on your first use means that your Skywallet is not a new one and has a firmware already initialized.
+If you get a "Need Seed!" message on your first use means that your Skywallet is not a new one and has a firmware already initialized.

-**Note - If you do get a Need Seed! message on your first use of the Skywallet then please refrain from using the device any further.**
+**Note - If you do get a Need Seed! message on your first use of the Skywallet, then please refrain from using the device any further.**

 Also for further assistance, **Please contact the support team immediately.**

-You can use the following Link to contact support: [Support Page](store.skycoin.net/pages/support)
+You can use the following link to contact support: [Support Page](store.skycoin.net/pages/support)

 Alternatively, you can detail your concerns and send an email to **support@skycoin.zendesk.com**